 The centre offers weekly Zen meditation classes and one-, three-, and seven-day retreats as well as other workshops and activities that promote the mind of wisdom and compassion.

-The classes are held from 5:00 pm to 8:00 pm every Saturday.
+The classes are held from 5:00 pm to 7:00 pm every Saturday.
 First-time visitors are encouraged to come 15 minutes early and to call in advance.